Batch-Man/Button/README.md

-# Button - by Kvc
+# Button
 ## Description

-This function helps in Adding a little GUI effect into your batch program.
+This function helps in adding a GUI button to your batch program.
-It Prints simple Button on the cmd console at specified X Y co-ordinate.
+It displays a button on the console at a specified (X,Y) coordinate.
-After printing, Returns the area of the button on CMD and the Inverted color You can use this information in the main program with GetInput.exe Plugin of Batch.
-And, it will make your life much more easier than before.
+After printing, it returns the area of the button and the inverted color, which can be used afterward with the GetInput.exe plugin.

-NOTE: IN THIS VERSION, AN ADDITIONAL PARAMETER IS ADDED @END OF CALL.
-      IT ALSO TAKES CARE OF THE QUICKEDIT MODE 'ISSUE' POST WIN 7 ERA.

-Author: Kvc
+> [!NOTE]
+> In this version, an addition parameter is required at the end of the call
+> It also fixes the QuickEdit issues in Windows 7 and later systems

+**Author: Kvc**

 ## Usage

 `call Button [Item 1] [Item 2] [Item 3] ...
 X _Var_Box _Var_Hover _Var_Code`
 `call Button [help ^| /^? ^| -h ^| -help ^| --help]`
 `call Button ver`

-Where:-
+Where:

-`[Item]` is short for this COMBINATION = `[X] [Y] [color] "[Button Text]"`
+`[Item]` is short for this combination: `[X] [Y] [color] "[Button text]"`

-`[X]`	    X-ordinate of top-left corner of Button
-`[Y]`	    Y-co_ordinate of top-left corner of Button
-`ver`	    Version of Button function
+`[X]`	    X coordinate of the top-left corner of the button `[Y]`	    Y coordinate of the top-left corner of the button `ver`	    Displays the version of the Button function
-`[Item #]`   The Buttons to display.
-Item Represents elements as told above.
+`[Item #]`   The buttons to display.

-`X`          Here, the Single 'X' (Must be FOURTH last element) indicates
-           the Loop Sequence breaker for the Function.
-After 'X' You need to provide three Variables.
-Which will return the Corresponding values for the GetInput.exe, and Batbox.exe
+`X`        Here, the single 'X' (Must be the fourth last element) indicates the loop sequence breaker for the function.
+After the 'X' you need to provide three variables, which will return the corresponding values for GetInput and BatBox.

-`_Var_Box`   The THIRD last parameter, which is name of the variable to save
-           the coordinates of All Buttons on console.
-(GetInput Supported)
+`_Var_Box`   The third last parameter is the name of the variable to save the coordinates of all the buttons on the console (Support for GetInput).
-`_Var_Hover` The SECOND last parameter, which is name of the variable to save
-           mouse hover color for each button.
-(GetInput Supported)
+`_Var_Hover` The second last parameter is the variable's name to save mouse hover color for each button (Support for GetInput).
-`_Var_Code`  The LAST parameter, which is the name of the variable to save
+`_Var_Code`  The last parameter is the name of the variable to save the BatBox argument string.
-           'batbox' supported code to print buttons on console Quickly without calling the button function again and again in loop.

-## Example:
+## Example
-Use the above output variables with 'GetInput & Batbox' Plugins as follow:
+Use the above output variables with GetInput and Batbox plugins as follows:

 ```bat
 Call Button 5 15 a0 "Button 1" 15 15 a0 "Button 2" X _Box _Hover _Code